Frequently Asked Questions

 - It offers funding exclusively for Cypriot research groups.

-- It is not just a funding program; Cyprus Seeds provides mentoring, business skills training and networking with potential investors.
+- It is not just a funding programme; Cyprus Seeds provides mentoring, entrepreneurial skills training and networking with potential investors.

 - Fast and simple procedures.

 - It has a network of evaluators and mentors who are experienced and successful serial entrepreneurs from abroad.